thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 <img src="https://thebustalab.github.io/integrated_bioanalytics/images/embedding.jpeg" width="100%" style="display: block; margin: auto;" />

-In the last chapter, we looked at models that use numerical data to understand the relationships between different aspects of a data set (inferential models) and models that make predictions based on numerical data (predictive models).
-In this chapter, we will explore a set of models called language models that transform non-numerical data (such as written text and protein sequences) into the numerical domain, enabling the non-numerical data to be analyzed using the  techniques we have already covered.
+In the last chapter, we looked at models that use numerical data to understand the relationships between different aspects of a data set (inferential model use) and models that make predictions based on numerical data (predictive model use).
+In this chapter, we will explore a set of models called language models that transform non-numerical data (such as written text or protein sequences) into the numerical domain, enabling the non-numerical data to be analyzed using the  techniques we have already covered.
 Language models are algorithms that are trained on large amounts of text (or, in the case of protein language models, many sequences) and can perform a variety of tasks related to their training data.
 In particular, we will focus on embedding models, which convert language data into numerical data.
 An embedding is a numerical representation of data that captures its essential features in a lower-dimensional space or in a different domain.
 In the context of language models, embeddings transform text, such as words or sentences, into vectors of numbers, enabling machine learning models and other statistical methods to process and analyze the data more effectively.

 A basic form of an embedding model is a neural network called an autoencoder.
 Autoencoders consist of two main parts: an encoder and a decoder.
 The encoder takes the input data and compresses it into a lower-dimensional representation, called an embedding.
 The decoder then reconstructs the original input from this embedding, and the output from the decoder is compared against the original input.
 The model (the encoder and the decoder) are then iteratively optimized with the objective of minimizing a loss function that measures the difference between the original input and its reconstruction, resulting in an embedding model that creates meaningful embeddings that capture the important aspects of the original input.

+## pre-reading {-}

+Please read over the following:

+- [Text Embeddings: Comprehensive Guide](https://towardsdatascience.com/text-embeddings-comprehensive-guide-afd97fce8fb5).
+In her comprehensive article, "Text Embeddings: Comprehensive Guide", Mariya Mansurova explores the evolution, applications, and visualization of text embeddings.
+Beginning with early methods like Bag of Words and TF-IDF, she traces how embeddings have advanced to capture semantic meaning, highlighting significant milestones such as word2vec and transformer-based models like BERT and Sentence-BERT.
+Mansurova explains how these embeddings transform text into vectors that computers can analyze for tasks like clustering, classification, and anomaly detection.
+She provides practical examples using tools like OpenAI’s embedding models and dimensionality reduction techniques, making this article an in-depth resource for both theoretical and hands-on understanding of text embeddings.

+- [ESM3: Simulating 500 million years of evolution with a language model](https://www.evolutionaryscale.ai/blog/esm3-release#simulating-500-million-years-of-evolution).
+The 2024 blog article "ESM3: Simulating 500 million years of evolution with a language model" by EvolutionaryScale introduces ESM3, a revolutionary language model trained on billions of protein sequences.
+This article explores how ESM3 marks a major advancement in computational biology by enabling researchers to reason over protein sequences, structures, and functions.
+With massive datasets and powerful computational resources, ESM3 can generate entirely new proteins, including esmGFP, a green fluorescent protein that differs significantly from known natural variants.
+The article highlights the model's potential to transform fields like medicine, synthetic biology, and environmental sustainability by making protein design programmable.
+It also stresses the importance of responsible development and transparency, with the model and code being made openly available to accelerate scientific progress.

 ## text embeddings {-}